shivakanthsujit/rpi-spotify-matrix-display/README.md

 ## Configuration
 Configuration is handled in the config.ini.
 I have included my own as a sample.

 For Matrix configuration, see https://github.com/hzeller/rpi-rgb-led-matrix#changing-parameters-via-command-line-flags.
-More extensive customization can be done in impl/controller_v3.py directly.
+More extensive customization can be done in `impl/controller_v3.py` directly.

-For Spotify configuration, set the client_id and client_secret to your own.
-You may leave redirect_uri alone.
-I have also included a device_whitelist (disabled by default).
+For Spotify configuration, set the `client_id` and `client_secret` to your own.
+You may leave `redirect_uri` alone.
+I have also included a `device_whitelist` which is disabled by default.

 ## Acknowledgements
 Thanks to allenslab for providing the original codebase for this project, [matrix-dashboard](https://github.com/allenslab/matrix-dashboard).
 You can find his original reddit post [here](https://www.reddit.com/r/3Dprinting/comments/ujyy4g/i_designed_and_3d_printed_a_led_matrix_dashboard/).
 This project is an adaption of his Spotify app for 64x64 matrices, while also packing some other improvements.